coder/coder/docs/templates/workspace-tags.md

 ### Tagged provisioners

-With incorrectly selected workspace tags it is possible to pick a tag configuration that is not observed by any provisioner, and make the provisioner job stuck in the queue indefinitely.
+With incorrectly selected workspace tags, it is possible to choose a tag configuration that is not observed by any provisioner, causing the provisioner job to get stuck in the queue indefinitely.

-Before releasing the template version with configurable workspace tags, make sure that every tag set is related with at least one healthy provisioner.
+Before releasing the template version with configurable workspace tags, ensure that every tag set is associated with at least one healthy provisioner.

 ### Parameters types

-Provisioners require job tags to be defined in the plain string format.
-When a workspace tag refers to a `coder_parameter` without involving the string formatter, for example (`"os" = data.coder_parameter.os_selector.value`), Coder provisioner server can transform to strings only following parameter types:
+Provisioners require job tags to be defined in plain string format.
+When a workspace tag refers to a `coder_parameter` without involving the string formatter, for example, (`"os" = data.coder_parameter.os_selector.value`), the Coder provisioner server can transform only the following parameter types to
-`string`, `number`, and `bool`.
+strings: _string_, _number_, and _bool_.

 ### Mutability

-A mutable `coder_parameter` might be dangerous for a workspace tag as it allows the workspace owner to change a provisioner group (due to different tags).
-In majority of use cases, `coder_parameter`s backing `coder_workspace_tags` should be marked as _immutable_ and set only once, during the workspace creation.
+A mutable `coder_parameter` can be dangerous for a workspace tag as it allows the workspace owner to change a provisioner group (due to different tags).
+In most cases, `coder_parameter`s backing `coder_workspace_tags` should be marked as immutable and set only once, during workspace creation.

 ### HCL syntax

-While importing the template version with `coder_workspace_tags`, Coder provisioner server extracts raw partial query for every workspace tag and stores it in the database.
-During workspace build time, Coder server uses [Hashicorp HCL library](github.com/hashicorp/hcl/v2) to evaluate these raw queries _in-the-fly_ without processing the entire Terraform template.
-Such evaluation is simpler, but also limited in terms of available functions, variables, and references to other resources.
+When importing the template version with `coder_workspace_tags`, the Coder provisioner server extracts raw partial queries for each workspace tag and stores them in the database.
+During workspace build time, the Coder server uses the [Hashicorp HCL library](github.com/hashicorp/hcl/v2) to evaluate these raw queries on-the-fly without processing the entire Terraform template.
+This evaluation is simpler but also limited in terms of available functions, variables, and references to other resources.

 **Supported syntax**

-- static string: `foobar_tag = "foobaz"`
+- Static string: `foobar_tag = "foobaz"`
-- formatted string: `foobar_tag = "foobaz ${data.coder_parameter.foobaz.value}"`
+- Formatted string: `foobar_tag = "foobaz ${data.coder_parameter.foobaz.value}"`
-- reference to `coder_parameter`:
+- Reference to `coder_parameter`:
   `foobar_tag = data.coder_parameter.foobar.value`
-- boolean logic: `production_tag = !data.coder_parameter.staging_env.value`
+- Boolean logic: `production_tag = !data.coder_parameter.staging_env.value`
-- condition:
+- Condition:
   `cache = data.coder_parameter.feature_cache_enabled.value == "true" ? "with-cache" : "no-cache"`